serverless/blog/posts/2017-04-26-serverless-v1.12.0.md

 ---
-title: New in Serverless v1.12 - Package/Deploy command separation for better CI/CD support
+title: New in Serverless v1.12 - Package/Deploy Command Separation for Better CI/CD Support
 description: New package command, Python 3.6 support, new OpenWhisk runtimes and more in the Serverless Framework v1.12 release.
 date: 2017-04-26
 layout: Post